All Platforms at a Glance

 CoHabby

 The trade-off is scale.
 CoHabby is newer than Craigslist or SpareRoom, so the user base is still growing.
 It currently covers major US metros.
-But if you're in a covered city and want quality over quantity, it's the best tool available.
+Treat the score as one screening input, not a guarantee of fit, safety, or a successful living arrangement.

 Full comparison: CoHabby vs Craigslist | CoHabby vs Facebook Marketplace